 COUNT ARTEFACT_TYPE Returns the number of artefacts of a certain type.
 ARTEFACT_TYPE is one of FOLDER , APPLICATION , C_FILE , or other types (or aliases) defined in your model.
 COUNT RULE([ <scope>])</scope> Returns the number of rules.
-You can specify the ruleset to take into account by specifying a scope (new in 16.0): ALL is the entire ruleset for the model, ignoring whether rules are enabled or not ightarrow STANDARD is the model ruleset minus the rules that are deactivated by default CUSTOMER is the ruleset as configured in the web interface using the Analysis Model Editor PROJECT (default) is the ruleset as configured by the user when going through the project creation wizard COUNT RULE([ <scope>]).OCCURRI</scope> Returns the number of times a rule is violated (i.e. the number of findings).
-You ENGES([etstatosp]) for the ruleset to take into account (see RULE above) and also limit the occurrences to a certain status (new in 16.0): ALL returns all findings irrespective of their relaxation status OPENED (default) returns only findings that are not relaxed RELAXED returns only relaxed findings
+You can specify the ruleset to take into account by specifying a scope: → ALL is the entire ruleset for the model, ignoring whether rules are enabled or

+ALL is the entire ruleset for the model, ignoring whether rules are enabled or not

+- → STANDARD is the model ruleset minus the rules that are deactivated by default - → CUSTOMER is the ruleset as configured in the web interface using the Analysis Model Editor - PROJECT (default) is the ruleset as configured by the user when going through the project creation wizard

+COUNT Returns the number of times a rule is violated (i.e. the number of findings).
+You RULE([<scope>]).OCCURRENtaEs(etstatoop)) for the ruleset to take into account (see RULE above) and also limit the occurrences to a certain status:

+- → ALL returns all findings irrespective of their relaxation status - → OPENED (default) returns only findings that are not relaxed - → RELAXED returns only relaxed findings